 Another process for recognizing prior learning is integration.
 All kinds of adjustments are carried out by the Institution's Commission of Integration.
 In the adaptation of the students who come with the transfer, the transfer of the grades that are considered successful is made one-on-one by paying attention to the course contents and credit eligibility.
 During this transfer, the grades of the courses that are taught within a single course are combined while making the grade transfer.
 Compulsory courses are counted considering the same or equivalent of elective courses.
-If the student has previously taken more compulsory courses that are suitable for these courses.
+If the student has previously taken more compulsory courses than is considered compulsory in the institution, he/she is exempt from the elective courses that are suitable for these courses.